Large deviations of the empirical flow for continuous time Markov chains: Introduction

-The joint rate function for the empirical measure and flow first appeared in \cite{WK} through an heuristic derivation.
-Always in \cite{WK} it was then used to recover by contraction the Donsker--Varadhan rate function for the empirical measure in the case of a state space with only two elements.
+As in the discrete time setting, the joint rate function for the empirical measure and flow can always be written in a closed form (formula \eqref{rfq} below).
+This joint rate function for the empirical measure and flow first appeared in applied contexts.
+Originally in information technology \cite{dlF,WK} and more recently in statistical mechanics \cite{maes}.
+In particular, in \cite{WK} it has been used to recover by contraction the Donsker--Varadhan rate function for the empirical measure in the case of a state space with only two elements.
 Being a LDP intermediate among level 2 and level 3, the authors called it a level 2.5 LDP.
 Later in \cite{BP}, motivated by statistical applications, the authors have showed that the contraction on the empirical measure of the rate function proposed by \cite{WK} leads to the Donsker-Varadhan rate function in the case of finite state space.
 In \cite{dlF} a weak level 2.5 LDP has been proved.
 Finally in \cite{maes} LDPs for flows and currents have been discussed in relation to non equilibrium thermodynamics.

-In the present paper we give a rigorous proof of a full LDP for Markov chains on a countable state space.
-As a condition assuring the exponential tightness we assume a stronger version of the Donsker--Varadhan condition (alternatively of the hypercontractivity condition in \cite{DeS}) for the exponential tightness of the empirical measure.
-For a finite state space the exponential tightness is trivially satisfied, and the proof is strongly simplified.
-We present two different approaches: a direct derivation is obtained using a perturbation of the original Markov measure (under an additional technical assumption), while an indirect derivation is obtained by contraction from the level 3 LDP.

-In \cite{BFG1} we will recover the LDP for the empirical measure by contraction from the joint LDP proved here.
-In a companion paper \cite{BFG2} we will discuss several applications and consequences of our results like LDPs for currents, Gallavotti--Cohen symmetries and computations in specific models.

-Finally we mention some recent results about fluctuations of currents and fluxes inspiring and motivating the present work.
-We already mentioned the paper \cite{maes}.
-In \cite{BDGJL0, BDGJL1, BDGJL2, bd, bd1, bdl} LDPs for currents of interacting particle systems in the hydrodynamic scaling limit were studied.
-This was a breakthrough in the study of non equilibrium models of interacting particle systems that for example revealed the possibility of a dynamical phase transition based on current fluctuations.
-LDPs for the currents in diffusion processes on $\bb R ^n$ and their symmetries were studied in \cite{bg}.
-In \cite{KKT} and \cite{K} LDPs for the currents of the Brownian motion on a compact Riemann manifold are obtained.
-We mention also the recent preprint \cite{MSZ} on the joint large deviations for the empirical measure and flow for a renewal process on a finite graph.

-In the next section we fix our notation and state our main results.
-At the end of that section we outline the structure of the paper.